 Were you or a family member involved in an accident with a drunk driver in Miami?
 They may owe you compensation for medical bills, lost wages, and pain and suffering.
-Our car accident lawyers at Shaked Law Firm have decades of experience handling DUI accidents in Miami, FL.
+Our car accident lawyers at Shaked Law Personal Injury Lawyers have decades of experience handling DUI accidents in Miami, Florida.
 Call us at (305) 937-0191.
 We can help you fight for the fair compensation you deserve.

 We’ve been passionate about helping accident victims win full financial settlements and verdicts since our founding in 2007.
 Our hard work has helped clients recover tens of millions of dollars in compensation over the years.

 Do you have questions about your rights?
 Contact our law offices in Miami, Florida, to schedule a free consultation today.

 How Shaked Law Personal Injury Lawyers Can Help After a DUI Accident in Miami, FL